guidemodels2026comparisonproduction

 Tradeoff: Decoder-only architecture means sequential generation for long horizons.
 Less calibrated on probabilistic metrics than Moirai.

-Best for Resource-Constrained Environments: IBM Granite TTM
+#Best for Resource-Constrained Environments: IBM Granite TTM

 When you need forecasting at the edge, on CPU, or at massive scale with minimal compute, IBM's Granite TTM is the answer.
-At roughly 1M parameters, it is two orders of magnitude smaller than the next smallest TSFM.
-The MLP-Mixer architecture (no attention mechanism, no autoregressive generation) enables sub-10ms inference on a single CPU core.
+At roughly 1M parameters, it is among the smallest hosted forecasting models in the catalog.
+The MLP-Mixer architecture avoids both attention and autoregressive generation, which keeps deployment lightweight and CPU-friendly.

 TTM punches well above its weight class.
 On many univariate benchmarks it matches or beats models 100x its size, and the FlowState variant (9.1M parameters) extends this to slightly more complex workloads.